 With little planning going into them, meetings rarely produce the desired results.
-Follow Scrum or Kanban for project management & you are already a part of bunch of other meetings.
+Follow Scrum or Kanban for project management & you are already a part of a bunch of other meetings.
 Then there are town halls, team meetings & and other gatherings specific to your organisation.

 Get these face to face discussions right to uncover hidden challenges & foster innovation.
 One cannot overstate their importance whether you are a direct report or a manager.

 If you are a manager, understand the background & apply below tips.
-They will ensure a great one-on-one meeting every time, for you as well as your direct reports.
+They will ensure a great one on one meeting every time, for you as well as your direct reports.

 Why – Purpose of One on One Meetings

-All too often, managers see the 1-on-1 as a routine meeting with little value.
+All too often, managers see the 1 on 1 as a routine meeting with little value.
 Downplaying the meeting’s importance results in missed opportunities.

 This is your chance to show direct reports that you value them.
 Open the door to conversations about their current challenges, career aspirations.
 Be a good listener.
 Observe, understand & get feedback on how you can help them achieve their potential.

 First, it is helpful to recognize what the these meetings are not

 - not a place to give and receive status updates, daily stand ups are there for this

 - not a discussion focused on providing them project instructions, team meetings cover this aspect